Waterside cottage by the lagoon

 The front door opens on to the airy living room and kitchen.
 A glass outer door lets the sunlight stream through all day long.

 This stylish room also has DVD and mp3 compatible hifi for those who like to make their own entertainment.
-The TV was ugraded to a modern flat screen with cable digital channels for the 2015 season.
+The TV has cable digital channels for the 2015 season.

 Draw the curtains across the French windows and the world of the port quarter itself is safely screened away with just the occasional sounds of the outside world remind you that you are so close to the water: the chiding of a mallard, the boast of a seagull.